llemr-conspiracy/llemr/README.md

-# tracker
+# clintools
-The SNHC's patient tracker
+The SNHC's patient clintools